dtdoering/dtdoering.com/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: My name is Drew Doering and I am a Scientist at [Xylome](https://www.xylome.com/).
+bio: My name is Drew Doering and I am a Data Scientist at the [Joint Genome Institute](https://jgi.doe.gov/).
 I did my PhD studying protein and genome evolution using yeast in the lab of Chris Todd Hittinger at the University of Wisconsin-Madison.
 My hobbies include home-brewing, video games, cheesy puns, and being a dog-dad.
 education:
   courses:
-  - course: PhD in Cellular and Molecular Biology
+  - course: PhD | Cellular and Molecular Biology
     institution: University of Wisconsin–Madison
     year: 2020
-  - course: BS in Biology
+  - course: BS | Biology
     institution: University of Wisconsin–Madison
     year: 2012
 email: "drew.doering@gmail.com"